SaieKurakula/osu_sen_project/README.md

 You can use as many {OPTIONAL VALUE}'s as you want to create multiple accounts for testing.

 You are more than welcome to continue using kurakuls+admin2@oregonstate.edu / testing as the admin testing account.

+If you wish to deploy this on your system.
+You will also have to run composer and install the required vendor libraries